williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 [MISS Green 24' 3PT Jump Shot Adams BLOCK](https://www.nba.com/stats/events?CFID=&CFPARAMS=&GameEventID=535&GameID=0021500013&Season=2015-16&flag=1&title=MISS%20Green%2024%27%203PT%20Jump%20Shot)

 Successful classification even though it was blocked, but I doubt it would be as good if the block changed the trajectory more significantly.

+Result: Successful classification

+## Conclusion

+Future work will include building a confusion matrix manually, by checking all classified FGAs against actual FGAs in a game.
+More predicting variables could be created as well.
+Does the ball hit the backboard?
+This could be a strong correlator of a FGA.
+Additionally, I could use multiple games worth of data to build the clustering model.